ken-okabe/timeline/README-howFP.md

 ---

 ***The documents in this repository heavily utilize LaTeX.
-Unfortunately, the GitHub webpage/app on mobile devices cannot render LaTeX.
+Unfortunately, the GitHub webpage/app on mobile devices cannot render LaTeX ([Render of LaTeX in mobile (*.md files) #41372](https://github.com/orgs/community/discussions/41372)).
 Therefore, to properly view the entire content, including the LaTeX portions, you will need to use a desktop environment.***

 ---